dujanhung/evtsbx-api-doc/lua/es_Player.md

 >this one is used for MOD seat.

 >[!CAUTION]
->don't use this one to "drunk" player, as it would cause health risk.
+>don't use this one to force "drunk" player, as it would cause health risks.